universal-packages/universal-storage/README.md

     // Release any resources or close any connection
   }

-  store(token, data) {
+  store(key, data) {
-    // Store the blob using the token as key
+    // Store the blob using the key as key
   }

-  retrieve(token) {
+  retrieve(key) {
-    return // retrieve the subject from your engine using the token }
+    return // retrieve the subject from your engine using the key }

-  dispose(token) {
+  dispose(key) {
-    // dispose the blob from your engine using the token }
+    // dispose the blob from your engine using the key }
 }
 ```